EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 2. Select File → Open Project…
 3. Find your R project from Lesson 1 → Click Open.
 4. Click on Tools → Version Control → Pull branches
-5. Follow the instructions in the script, "Lesson2_Step2_Basic_stats.R"
+5. Follow the instructions in the script, "Lesson2_Step3_Basic_stats.R"

 ### Step 3) Deliverable

-* For both the microbiome and resistome, test for statistical differences between:
+For both the microbiome and resistome, test for statistical differences between:
-  * non-host reads
  * mapped reads
    * at phylum and species level for the microbiome
    * at the class and gene level for the microbiome
  * diversity indices
    * at phylum and species level for the microbiome
    * at the class and gene level for the microbiome